file9.ai

 Geography

-Equatorial Guinea is situated in Central Africa, bordered by the Bight of Biafra, Cameroon, and Gabon.
-The country has a total land area of 28,051 sq km, which is slightly smaller than the state of Maryland.
-Its coastline extends 296 km, and the country features a tropical climate characterized by heat and humidity.
-The terrain includes coastal plains rising to interior hills and volcanic islands.
+Equatorial Guinea is situated in Central Africa, bordered by the Bight of Biafra, Cameroon to the north, and Gabon to the south.
+The country consists of a continental territory and five inhabited islands, with its total land area measuring 28,051 sq km, slightly smaller than Maryland.
+The climate is predominantly tropical and humid, while the terrain includes coastal plains that rise into interior hills, with volcanic formations on the islands.

-• Natural resources include petroleum, natural gas, and timber.
+• Natural resources: Includes petroleum, natural gas, and timber.

 People and Society